0xGeorgii/0xgeorgii.github.io/articles/just-in-time-hooking.md

 ```

 I was thinking: what do all these guys (BLENDED_CODE, optimized code, ...) mean and
-*if it's possible to me, to knew how the JIT analyze and try to optimize my code?*
+*is it possible for me, to know how the JIT analyze and tries to optimize my code?*

-Describing all this in the separate topic, for now, let's try to extract as much information from the JIT as it's possible.
+Describing all this in a separate topic, for now, let's try to extract as much information from the JIT as it's possible.
 To do it, it's reasonable to use one technique which is applicable because the source is open - [hooking](https://en.wikipedia.org/wiki/Hooking).

 ## Hooking ##

 To get the information about my function interested to me the easiest way is to treat this information right from the compiler, I believe.
-From the different techniques of hooking, I selected the runtime one by the reason hooking JIT, and I want to get the current, real information
+From the different techniques of hooking, I selected the runtime one by the reason for hooking JIT, and I want to get the current, real information
-from my system preferable compiler, which I can expect on the most computers instead of developers version.
+from my system preferable compiler, which I can expect on most computers instead of the developer version.

-*That's the just brief reminder how to hook the external code.*
+*That's just a brief reminder of how to hook the external code.*

-To do this I have to find the method which is suitable for hooking and can expose to me its argument I can handle in my way I want.
+To do this I have to find the method which is suitable for hooking and can expose to me its argument I can handle in the way I want.

 It should:
 1. be marked as `external`, otherwise, I won't be able to see it from the assembly
-2. should return something virtual, so I could interact with it's VTable in late binding
+2. should return something virtual, so I could interact with its VTable in late binding
 3. arguments mostly should give me the information I'm looking for

-Lucky, In the CoreClr there is an entrypoint wich suits perfectly, it's `extern "C" ICorJitCompiler* __stdcall getJit()` from
+Lucky, In the CoreClr there is an entrypoint that suits perfectly, it's `extern "C" ICorJitCompiler* __stdcall getJit()` from
 [here](https://github.com/dotnet/coreclr/blob/8db8ec135fb5e797b6bdc6e68545bb4661f43881/src/inc/corjit.h#L241).

 Before digging deep into the internals it makes sense to describe *the common hooking workflow*.

 1. *Determine the function's signature.* Okay, I've got one, `getJit()` and it returns an implementation of `ICorJitCompiler`.
-This interface has the great method which I definitely want to hook `compileMethod`.
+This interface has a great method which I definitely want to hook `compileMethod`.

 ```
 // compileMethod is the main routine to ask the JIT Compiler to create native code for a method.
 The